AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/unit-testing.md

 Since unit tests are executed at build, outside the context of a running AEM instance, there is no such resource.
 To facilitate this, [wcm.io's AEM Mocks](https://wcm.io/testing/aem-mock/usage.html) creates a mock context that allows these APIs to mostly act as if they are running in AEM.

-1. Create an AEM context using **wcm.io's** AemContext in **BylineImplTest.java** by adding it as a JUnit extension decorated with `@ExtendWith` to the **BylineImplTest.java** file.
+1. Create an AEM context using **wcm.io's** `AemContext` in **BylineImplTest.java** by adding it as a JUnit extension decorated with `@ExtendWith` to the **BylineImplTest.java** file.
 The extension takes care of all initialization and cleanup tasks required.
-Create a global variable for AemContext that can be used for each of the test methods.
+Create a class variable for `AemContext` that can be used for all of the test methods.

    ```java